plone/archetypes.referencebrowserwidget/src/archetypes/referencebrowserwidget/README.txt

 * base_query: defines query terms that will apply to all searches, mainly useful to create specific restrictions when allow_browse=0.
-Can be either a dictonary with query parameters, or the name of a method or callable available in cotext that will return such a dictionary.
+Can be either a dictonary with query parameters, or the name of a method or callable available in context that will return such a dictionary.
+  Could be also a browser view name to be looked up and context.
+  They view must be callable and return a query dictionary.

 * hide_inaccessible: don't show inaccessible objects (no permission) in view mode.